 All loans are eligible for private loan consolidation, even federal.
 If you thinking of consolidating your federal loans into a private loan, tread carefully.
 By locking in low interest rates you can save a bundle, but you must give up the perks that go with federal loans.
 There is a lot to think about when it comes to private consolidation of federal loans.

 If you want to go this route you will need to have a good credit score and a decent income.
 The individual requirements and programs vary from company to company, so it pays to shop around.

-If you have a great credit score and a high income, companies like SoFi, DRB, and CommonBond all offer interest rates below 2% at the time of this writing.
-If you can’t lock down the rock bottom interest rates with those guys, a company like cuStudentLoans will match you up with a non-profit credit union and hopefully offer a competitive rate.
+If you have a great credit score and a high income, companies like SoFi, Laurel Road, and CommonBond all offer rock bottom interest rates.
+If you can’t lock down the lowest interest rates with those guys, a company like LendKey will match you up with a non-profit credit union and hopefully offer a competitive rate.

 One thing many people forget about credit scores it that shopping around doesn’t hurt your credit report.
 As a result, it really pays to apply at a number of places to find the best rate.
 Our full list of student loan reviews should provide a useful starting point in your research and hopefully offer some insight on the other companies out there.

 Just because you can’t pay off your Navient loan tomorrow or next week doesn’t mean you are stuck with the same loan and same terms for years to come.
 Student loan consolidation offers ways to get lower payments, lower interest rates, and pay off your loan faster.